cilium/cilium/Documentation/install/upgrade.rst

     Kubernetes event handling by listening for k8s events in the operator and mirroring it into the kvstore for reduced overhead in large clusters.

+  * ``enable-legacy-services``: enables legacy services (prior v1.5) to prevent from terminating established connections to services when upgrading Cilium from < v1.5 to v1.5.

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~